John Paul Sr. (racing driver): Disappearance of Colleen Wood

-According to Wood's close ones, if she had known about Paul's past, she would have been upset.
 Paul claimed to have had a financial disagreement with Wood in the middle of December 2000.
-He claimed that after she got off the boat, she came back with two men to get rid of her possessions.
-According to Wood's son, Paul allegedly told his daughter that Wood broke up with his prior girlfriend because he was upset about something that happened with her.
-Paul is also said to have presented Wood's son with the same explanation for her disappearance as he did to authorities.
+He said that after she got off the boat, she came back with two men to get rid of her possessions.
 Paul reportedly departed from the Fort Lauderdale area during the summer of 2001 on his boat and disappeared, likely in violation of his parole.
-Authorities stated that he is not a suspect in Wood's case, but they would like to question him again regarding her disappearance.

-Authorities found that between December 2000 and February 2001, about $38,000 had been taken out of Wood's bank account via an ATM in Fort Lauderdale.
-It is unlikely that Wood took the money out on her own.
+Authorities later found out that between December 2000 and February 2001, $38,000 had been taken out of Wood's bank account via ATMs in Fort Lauderdale.
 Surveillance photographs from the ATMs showed that at least two women, neither of them being Colleen, were using her credit cards.
-Authorities believed that these women were pretending to be Colleen and were making the transactions.
-The two women who used Colleen's credit cards were found and identified by detectives.
-They said to the authorities that the same man had led them to various ATMs and handed them Colleen's cards and PIN information.
-Ten to twenty percent of the money went to them, and he retained the remainder for himself.
-The man was identified by the women as John.
-It is believed John used her computer to access the credit card data.
-In December 2001, Wood's credit card was used to make two ad purchases from a Florida publication.
-One of the advertisements was for a position as a first mate on a yacht, and the other was a personal ad from a man looking for a female.
-Investigators discovered that the advertising were recently acquired in Wood's name by an unidentified male.
-John is considered a person of interest in Colleen's case.
-Detectives would like to find him to question him again about Colleen's disappearance.
+The two women who used Colleen's credit cards were found and identified by detectives; they said that the same man had led them to various ATMs and handed them Colleen's cards and PIN information.

+The man was identified by the women as John; it is believed John used her computer to access the credit card data.
+In December 2000, Wood's credit card was used to make two ad purchases from a Florida publication.
+One of the advertisements was for a position as a first mate on a yacht, and the other was a personal ad from a man looking for a woman.
+Investigators discovered that the advertising was acquired in Wood's name.
+Authorities stated at that time that Paul Sr. was not a suspect in Wood's case, but that they would like to question him again regarding her disappearance.